w3c/Micropub/implementation-reports/wunderpub.md

  * n/a, the client assumes the user generated the scope with the appropriate value already

 ## Syntax
-* [x] Creates posts using `x-www-form-urlencoded` syntax.
+* [x] 100: Creates posts using `x-www-form-urlencoded` syntax.
-* [ ] Creates posts using JSON syntax.
+* [x] 200: Creates posts using JSON syntax.
-* [x] Creates posts using `x-www-form-urlencoded` syntax with multiple values of the same property name (e.g. tags).
+* [x] 101: Creates posts using `x-www-form-urlencoded` syntax with multiple values of the same property name (e.g. tags).
-* [ ] Creates posts using JSON syntax with multiple values of the same property name (e.g. tags).
+* [x] 201: Creates posts using JSON syntax with multiple values of the same property name (e.g. tags).
+* [ ] 202: Creates posts with HTML content.
+(JSON)
-* [ ] Creates posts using JSON syntax including a nested Microformats2 object.
+* [x] 204: Creates posts using JSON syntax including a nested Microformats2 object.
-* [ ] Creates posts including a file by sending the request as `multipart/form-data` to the Micropub endpoint.
+* [ ] 300: Creates posts including a file by sending the request as `multipart/form-data` to the Micropub endpoint.

 ## Creating Posts
+* [x] 104: Allows creating posts with a photo referenced by URL rather than uploading the photo as a Multipart request. (form-encoded)
-* [x] Allows creating posts with a photo referenced by URL rather than uploading the photo as a Multipart request.
+* [x] 203: Allows creating posts with a photo referenced by URL rather than uploading the photo as a Multipart request.
+(JSON)
-* [ ] Allows creating posts with a photo including image alt text.
+* [ ] 205: Allows creating posts with a photo including image alt text.
 * [x] Recognizes HTTP 201 and 202 with a `Location` header as a successful response from the Micropub endpoint.
-* [x] Allows the user to specify one or more syndication endpoints from their list of endpoints discovered in the `q=config` or `q=syndicate-to` query.
+* [x] 105: Allows the user to specify one or more syndication endpoints from their list of endpoints discovered in the `q=config` or `q=syndicate-to` query.

 ## Media Endpoint
 * [ ] Checks to see if the Micropub endpoint specifies a Media Endpoint, and uploads photos there instead.